-Tousenbou is famous for tofu dishes and traditional Japanese sweets.
-It is amazing to see how one can create so many different dishes from it.
+Tousenbou Nara-Ten is famous for its tofu dishes and traditional Japanese sweets.
+It's amazing to see how they can create so many different dishes from it.
 Tofu has long been an important ingredient in the Japanese diet and is one of the healthiest ones too.
-Check out many of Tousenbou’s set menus that allow you to sample from six to 10 different types of food in one meal.
+Check out many of Tousenbou’s set menus that allow you to sample from 6 to 10 different types of food in 1 meal.

 - Tel: +81 (0)74 226 0633

 Kichiza Den-emon specialises in kaiseki, Japanese taster menus that run through around 8 courses.
 The beauty of Japanese cuisine is that you get to enjoy many items per meal, but each is served in small portions.
 On a typical day you might get sushi, soba noodles, tempura, all accompanied by pickles and miso soup.
 Kichiza Den-emon does excellent value lunch sets and also serves a la carte dishes if you’re not that hungry.
 The dining room is styled with traditional Japanese furnishings and the staff speak some English.
 Try one of their locally brewed sakes.
 Major credit cards accepted.

 - Opening Hours: Lunch from 11am to 3pm.
 Dinner from 5.30pm to 11pm

 - Address: 5-1 Honkomoricho, Nara, Nara Prefecture 630-8231, Japan